 The ability to view the benefit card should be mentioned on the price scoreboard, both outside and inside the facility.

-To go further Articles 1 and 2 of the March 27, 1987 order on the advertising of hairdressing rates.
+For further information: Articles 1 and 2 of the March 27, 1987 order on the advertising of hairdressing rates.

 Obligation to issue an invoice to the customer